Solution overview

 Network trace

 Important A network trace file might contain sensitive information, for example certificates or passwords.
 A network trace file can help you troubleshoot problems by recording activity on the network.
-Select the duration of the trace in seconds or minutes, and click Download. |
+Trace time: Select the duration of the trace in seconds or minutes, and click Download. |

 Remote system log

 Syslog is a standard for message logging.
 It allows separation of the software that generates messages, the system that stores them, and the software that reports and analyzes them.
 Each message is labeled with a facility code, which indicates the software type generating the message, and assigned a severity level.
-Server: Click to add a new server.
-Host: Enter the hostname or IP address of the server.
-Format: Select which syslog message format to use.

-Protocol: Select the protocol and port to use:
+Protocol: Select the protocol to use:

+Port: Edit the port number to use a different port.
 Severity: Select which messages to send when triggered.
 CA certificate set: See the current settings or add a certificate. |

 Maintenance

 Restart: Restart the device.
 This does not affect any of the current settings.
 Running applications restart automatically.
 Restore: Return most settings to the factory default values.
-Afterwards you must reconfigure the device and apps, reinstall any apps that didn’t come preinstalled, and recreate any events and PTZ presets.
+Afterwards you must reconfigure the device and apps, reinstall any apps that didn’t come preinstalled, and recreate any events and presets.
 Important The only settings saved after restore are:

 Factory default: Return all settings to the factory default values.
 Afterwards you must reset the IP address to make the device accessible.
-Note All Axis device firmware is digitally signed to ensure that you only install verified firmware on your device.
+Note All Axis device software is digitally signed to ensure that you only install verified software on your device.
 This further increases the overall minimum cybersecurity level of Axis devices.
-For more information, see the white paper “Signed firmware, secure boot, and security of private keys” at axis.com.
-Firmware upgrade: Upgrade to a new firmware version.
-New firmware releases can contain improved functionality, bug fixes, and completely new features.
-We recommend you to always use the latest release.
+For more information, see the white paper “Axis Edge Vault” at axis.com.
+AXIS OS upgrade: Upgrade to a new AXIS OS version.
+New releases can contain improved functionality, bug fixes, and completely new features.
+We recommend you to always use the latest AXIS OS release.
 To download the latest release, go to axis.com/support.

-Firmware rollback: Revert to the previously installed firmware version. |
+AXIS OS rollback: Revert to the previously installed AXIS OS version. |

 Learn more

-Signed firmware
+Signed OS

-Signed firmware is implemented by the software vendor signing the firmware image with a private key.
-When a firmware has this signature attached to it, a device will validate the firmware before accepting to install it.
-If the device detects that the firmware integrity is compromised, the firmware upgrade will be rejected.
+Signed OS is implemented by the software vendor signing the AXIS OS image with a private key.
+When the signature is attached to the operating system, the device will validate the software before installing it.
+If the device detects that the integrity of the software is compromised, the AXIS OS upgrade will be rejected.

 Secure boot

 Secure boot is a boot process that consists of an unbroken chain of cryptographically validated software, starting in immutable memory (boot ROM).
-Being based on the use of signed firmware, secure boot ensures that a device can boot only with authorized firmware.
+Being based on the use of signed OS, secure boot ensures that a device can boot only with authorized software.

 Axis Edge Vault